 Because of how chamois is created, it is relatively more expensive than other types of microfiber cloths used in cleaning.
 In fashion, chamois is often confused with flannel, although chamois is far superior and a little bit more expensive than flannel.

-Chamois Vs Flannel
+Chamois Cloth Vs Flannel

-Just to be clear, chamois is NOT flannel, although some varieties of chamois looks a lot like flannel (for example, certain types of chamois cotton cloths).
+Just to be clear, chamois is not flannel, although some varieties of chamois cloth looks a lot like flannel (for example, certain types of chamois cotton cloths).
 At first glance, you may think that chamois and flannel are the same thing.
 However, there are some key differences between the two materials.